habuka036/wakame-vdc-wiki/en/install-guide.md

     user associate u-demo --account-ids a-shpoolxx

+We're done with gui-manage.
+Exit the shell.

+    exit

 #### Start Wakame-vdc

 Start the rabbitmq server.
 Wakame-vdc's different processes use AMQP to communicate.
 Rabbitmq-server is the AMQP exchange managing all that traffic.